sowmya-cyber/INTERNSHIP-PROJECT-/README.md

      7. Finally regression is performed with various regression algorithms.

-          Hyperparameter tuning is performed using a grid search
+          Hyperparameter tuning according to the algorithm is performed using a grid search

       8. For evaluation performance metrics like MSE, RMSE is calculated.